CorrelAid/correlaid-matplotlib-style/README.md

 ```
 You may verify that it is detected by using the above `style.available` command.

 The style uses the [Google Roboto font](https://fonts.google.com/specimen/Roboto).
 Make sure it is installed in your system.
+If there is a error message that the font cannot be found (may happen in Jupyer notebook), try deleting the [matplotlib cache directory](https://matplotlib.org/3.1.1/faq/troubleshooting_faq.html#matplotlib-configuration-and-cache-directory-locations).

 ## Use